assiist-team/memories/docs/architectural_fixes/memory-processing-and-notification-architecture.md

   - Brief checkmark + subtle copy (“Queued for sync”).
   - Navigate away; user sees a queued card with “Pending sync” chip.

-#### 6.2 Global Processing Overlay (Online Only)
+#### 6.2 Per-Memory Processing Indicators (Online Only)

-The overlay is driven by `memory_processing_status.state` and appears only for **server-backed** memories.
+Processing indicators are driven by `memory_processing_status.state` and appear only in the UI for **that specific server-backed memory** (detail view and, optionally, its timeline card).
+They are **not** implemented as a global overlay around the entire app.

 **Behaviour:**

-- Shown when:
-  - A save just completed online **and** a new processing row exists, or
+- Shown for a given memory when **all** of the following are true:
+  - Device is online.
+  - That memory has **offline changes** that have been synced to the server and scheduled for AI work.
+  - There is a `memory_processing_status` row for that memory where
-  - The app observes any `state IN ('queued', 'running', 'title_generation', 'text_processing')` for a memory the user recently interacted with.
+    - `state IN ('queued', 'running', 'title_generation', 'text_processing')`.
+  - The user is viewing that memory:
+    - On its **detail screen**, or
+    - As a **card in the unified timeline** (if we choose to surface the indicator there).
 - Hidden when:
   - `state = 'complete'` (after a brief success state), or
-  - User dismisses it (until next app session or a new processing job starts).
+  - `state = 'failed'` (after showing failure copy), or
+  - The user is not currently viewing that memory’s detail or card.

 **State → copy mapping (examples):**